Li-Ming-Fan/text_classification/README.md

 </br>

-Requiring package jieba for token-segmentation:
+Using package jieba for token-segmentation:

 pip install jieba